 Secondary traumatic milia most commonly arise after skin burns, skin grafting, dermabrasion, or radiotherapy.

 Milia lesions are diagnosed on clinical findings.
 Although seldom required, incision and drainage of the keratinous content of milia can corroborate the diagnosis.
 Additionally, persistent and widely distributed milia may require investigation for other causes of primary and secondary milia, such as an underlying genodermatosis, especially when other clinical findings are present.

 The lesions of congenital milia do not require any particular treatment since these lesions tend to resolve spontaneously.
-The other forms of primary milia, along with secondary milia may not resolve on its own, and they could be treated with simple surgical interventions such as evacuation, with a tiny incision with a scalpel blade and tangential pressure applied with a comedone extractor or curette.
+The other forms of primary milia, along with secondary milia, may not resolve on their own, and they could be treated with simple surgical interventions such as evacuation, with a tiny incision with a scalpel blade and tangential pressure applied with a comedone extractor or curette.
 Other treatment options for multiple milia include topical retinoids and electrodesiccation or electrocautery.

 The principal differential diagnosis is sebaceous hyperplasia, which manifests as white to yellow grouped papules around the upper lip and nose.
 Similarly to congenital milia, sebaceous hyperplasia is less frequent in premature newborns.
-Other differential diagnoses could include comedonal acne, flat warts, milia-like idiopathic calcinosis cutie.
+Other differential diagnoses could include comedonal acne, flat warts, and milia-like idiopathic calcinosis cutie.